In Search Of Yummy-ness

 A plate with three pimento cheese tea sandwiches.
 Text overlay says "Simple and Savoury Pimento Cheese Tea Sandwiches with Make-Ahead Instructions."

-Keep reading for make-ahead tips, flavour variations, and easy-to-follow instructions to help you serve these delightful sandwiches with confidence.
+Keep reading for make-ahead tips, flavour variations, and step-by-step instructions.

 A top-down view of a table set with a teapot, two teacups, and three plates of assorted tea sandwiches.